BETTER KNOW A STABLEMATE—AARON TOPONCE

 Toronto, Canada.
 It’s where I served my Mormon mission and met my wife.
 Even though there is religious history with Toronto, it’s still an amazing city, and I would live there in a heartbeat if given the chance.

 I could see myself as an interstate truck driver.
 I love the open road and seeing new places.
 I never tire of long road trips.
 Unfortunately, that’s a dying job, what with autonomous vehicles.

 All of the stupid running shoes I keep purchasing every few months.
 Running is supposed to be a cheaper hobby than going to the gym.
 But then I spend $100 on a pair of shoes every three-four months and spend another $100 every three-four months signing up for stupid races.
 Yeah …

 What is your most treasured possession?

-I have a precision, 60-sided metal die numbered 1-60.
+I have a precision, 60-sided metal die, numbered 1-60.
 I’m a math and cryptography nerd, so this die lands squarely in both hobbies.
-I recently backed a Kickstarter project by the same inventor who made a precision, 120-sided metal die.
-It should get shipped in April.
+I recently backed a Kickstarter project by the same inventor, who’s made a precision, 120-sided metal die.
 That will become the new precious.

 Why did you start running?

 Honestly, I woke up September 1, 2020 and thought, I want to run the St George Marathon.
 Not even joking.
 I hadn’t put my feet on the floor before I was thinking about what I would need to do to train.
 My first run was the next day.
 St George was cancelled for 2020 due to COVID, so I figured I would run it in 2021.
 But literally: I just got out of bed, and it sounded like something fun to try.

 What does running mean to you now?